monsoonmaelstrom/book2/book2.md

 Finally, Peter says, “I’m sorry about Leisch.
 I shouldn’t have lobbed what I knew was a bomb into the conversation and then walked away.
 I stand by the fact that Liam needed to know, but you’re both right that he didn’t need to know like that, and that it wasn’t my place to tell him.”

 He sounds… sincere.
 It makes me even more suspicious.
-Which annoys me because maybe they’re right.
+Which annoys me, because maybe they’re right.
 Maybe there is no way for Peter to win with me right now.

 “And yes, Liam and I have talked about it.
 But I also know he didn’t tell you to ask me to relay the content of those conversations to you.”

 “It was worth a shot,” I mutter.
 “You’re all asking me to have a whole lot of faith in you when history demonstrates absolutely no reason I should.”

-“I think Liam is asking you to have faith in him,” Peter says.
+“I think Liam is asking you to have faith in *him*,” Peter responds.

 What in the hell am I supposed to say to that?
 That I don’t have faith in anyone?
 That half the time I’m not sure I trust anyone?

 I’ve forgiven Alex for more or less the same thing a half a dozen times over.
 But Alex has also saved my life a half a dozen times over to make up for it.

 I decide to lay my cards on the table.
 “I want to trust you.
 I really do.
 It would make it easier for me.
 It would make it easier for Liam.
-It would be easier for everyone.
+It would make it easier for everyone.
 But for as long as I’ve known you, I’ve done nothing to you except keep you alive.
 Whereas you’ve erased my memory, lied to me, and tried to drive a wedge between me and Liam, so hopefully you can see why it might be difficult for me.”

 “I get it, but it’s also like you said yesterday: it’s not like I can undo any of that.”

 “Yeah.
 I know.”

 “So where does that leave us?”
-Peter asks.
+Peter questions softly.

 “Trust is earned, so maybe try earning some, Peter.
 Stop acting like I’m going to bite you every time we’re in the same room together.
 I can’t make myself trust you, but I’ll stop with the snide remarks.”

 “Alright.”

-We sit silently, watching the shop for a while.
-After a while I ask something I’ve been wondering for a while.
+We sit silently, watching the shop.
+After a bit I ask something I’ve been wondering for a while.
 “What was with you trying to get my mother to call me by my name?”

 “*You* wanted her to call you by your name.”